Bugatti1982/Car-Finder/README.md

 * Mattison and Marcellus will have connection established and token inputed by Saturday.

-* Rachel is working on Power Point and updating graphics
+* Rachel is working on Power Point and updating graphics.
+Power Point must have: Front End, Back End, Connection, Add On Video of Installation

 * Brandi & Bee are meeting at 11:40 am for a design hudle

-* Brandon is leading tech consultant
+* Brandon is leading tech consultant on back end to front end connection for Mattison and Marcellus